rob-ross/python-killerbunny/README.md

 ### This is the README for killerbunny

+# RFC 9535 JSONPath: Query Expressions for JSON

 Home of another JSON Path query library.
 But better.
 Stronger.
+Faster...

-Faster. uhm...
+uhm...

-At the very least, very much another.
+Well, at the very least, very much much another.

 This project implements RFC 9535.
 It passes the jsonpath-compliance-test-suite at :

 https://github.com/jsonpath-standard/jsonpath-compliance-test-suite

 with the exception of some I-Regexp patterns (RFC 9485) and whitespace tests.

+It has no external dependencies other than PyTest for running the unit tests.

 As it is a Python package, it uses the standard re module for processing regular expression patterns via the search() and match() function extensions.
 It is also lenient in white space handling.